German Village: Immigration

 By 1830, massive German immigration to the city had occurred.
 The most influential German newspaper in 1843 was Der Westbote.
-Many would serve in the American Civil War, thus gaining the universal respect of the local citizens.
+Many immigrants from Germany would serve in the American Civil War, thus gaining the universal respect of the local citizens.
 By 1865, one-third of Columbus's population was German and the community was flourishing.
-They built up the local neighborhood, including many businesses, such as Hessenauer Jewelers and Lazarus Department Stores, schools, and churches, such as the Ohio-historic St. Mary's Catholic Church, built in 1865 and adorned with a 197 ft steeple in 1893.
+They built up the local neighborhood, including many businesses such as Hessenauer Jewelers and Lazarus.
+The Ohio-historic St. Mary's Catholic Church was built in 1865 and adorned with a 197 ft steeple in 1893.
 German-American George J. Karb became mayor of the city, twice, at the end of the 19th century and again in the early 20th century.

-During the early 20th century, the south end saw newcomers from eastern Europe aside from German immigrants, resulting in brother neighborhoods such as the Hungarian Village.
+During the early 20th century, the south end saw newcomers from eastern Europe aside from German immigrants, resulting in brother neighborhoods such as Hungarian Village.

-The local schools the German immigrants constructed and managed were so superior that English-speaking residents of Columbus chose to attend them, such as one that once stood at Fulton Street east of S. Fourth Street.
+The local schools the German immigrants constructed and managed were so superior that English-speaking residents of Columbus chose to attend them, such as one that once stood at Fulton Street east of South Fourth Street.

 World War I

 The area was in serious decline throughout the first half of the 20th century, partly due to anti-German sentiment during World War I. During that time, the teaching of German in public schools was banned and German textbooks were burned.
 German street names were changed, such as Germania Street becoming the present-day Stewart Avenue, and Schiller Park was temporarily renamed Washington Park.
 The anti-German sentiment fueled by the media was so bad that in 1918, German books were burned on Broad Street and at the foot of the Schiller statue.
-German canine breeds were taken from their owners and slaughtered, including German Shepherds and Dachshunds.
+German canine breeds were taken from their owners and slaughtered before being thrown into a pit in Schiller Park, including Dachshunds.
 Despite the hatred, the Columbus German American community would produce one of America's finest heroes from the war, Captain Eddie Rickenbacker, for whom Rickenbacker International Airport in southern Columbus is named.

-Declared slum
+Declared Slum

 Further decline occurred later due to the closing of the local breweries during Prohibition.
 After the war, the south end was zoned for manufacturing, leading to the erosion of the area's residential feel.
-In World War II, the streetcar tracks and wrought-iron fences were confiscated for the war effort.
+During World War II, the neighborhood's streetcar tracks and wrought-iron fences were confiscated for the war effort.
 By the 1950s, the area had become a slum and the city decided to demolish one-third of the neighborhood.
+The portion demolished was to become part of the co-located portion of interstates 70 and 71, now known as The Split.